instaunit/instaunit/README.md

 Since tests and documentation are naturally maintained in parallel, Instaunit can also combine these two highly-related tasks into one: add optional usage descriptions to your tests and Instaunit can generate documentation for your endpoints, complete with examples.

+## Installing Instaunit

+You can install Instaunit by:

+* [Downloading a binary release](https://github.com/instaunit/instaunit/releases) (Homebrew on MacOS is also supported; see release notes).
+* Cloning this repo and building from source via: `make install`.

+Get up and running quickly with our [**Getting Started Tutorial**](https://github.com/instaunit/instaunit/wiki/Getting-Started).

 ## Describing Tests

 Tests are described by a YAML-based document format.
 Just describe your request, the response you expect, and that's basically it.
 Here's a very simple test suite containing a single test case: